Casey Daigle

-Sean Casey Daigle (born April 4, 1981) is a former Major League Baseball pitcher.
+Sean Casey Daigle (born April 4, 1981) is an American former professional pitcher.
+He played in Major League Baseball for the Arizona Diamondbacks and Houston Astros.

 Professional career

 Arizona Diamondbacks

 Daigle made his major league debut in 2004, giving up five home runs in less than three innings.
 As of 2020, he is the only pitcher in Major League history to allow five or more home runs in his debut.
 He started 10 games for the Diamondbacks in 2004.
 His ERA was at 7.16 with a strikeout to walk ratio of 17/27 in 49 innings.

 In 2005, he was sent down to Double A where he pitched out of the bullpen for most of the season.

 In 2006, Daigle pitched out of the bullpen in Triple-A Tucson, while appearing in 10 games with the Arizona Diamondbacks.
 During his time with the Sidewinders, Daigle starred on a TV show chronicling the life of a minor leaguer, along with Carlos Quentin, Chris Young, Bill Murphy, and Dustin Nippert.